geoglows/training.geoglows.org/docs/rfs/datasets/forecast.md

 In the following example forecast plot, there are 3 areas to focus on:

-- **Black Line:** The median of the 51 ensemble members (the "best guess" of river flow at each 3-hour period)
+- **Black Line:** The median of the 51 ensemble members.
+This is the "best guess" of river flow.
 - **Blue Lines:** The 20th and 80th percentile values
-- **Blue Shaded Area:** Represents the middle 60% of values from the ensemble predictions
+- **Blue Shaded Area:** Represents the uncertainty in the prediction.
+It is the middle 60% of the ensemble.

-![image](../../static/images/img8.png)

-**How to interpret this graph**

-1. The **black line** represents the best estimate of future river flow.
-2. The **blue shaded region** represents the uncertainty in the prediction.
 The narrower the blue region, the more confident the model is.
 The true flow is more likely than not to fall within the blue shaded area.

+![image](../../static/images/img8.png)